President- Jeff Hiebert

 Certified Police Officer, Wild-land Firefighter, Training Officer, Field Training Officer and member of Mounted Patrol Program

-Dax who is a blend of a police k-9 and a SAR dog.
-His specialty is urban and wilderness trailing.
-Jeff has certified
+Dog, Dax and Trinity who are a blend of a police service k-9 and a SAR dog.
+His specialty is HRD, urban and wilderness trailing

 Vice President- Doug Teeft